sunosuporno/sunosuporno/README.md

 # Hi there, I'm Suporno.
 Gm 👋

-## I'm a smart contract dev with interest in AI
+## I'm a smart contract engineer with an interest in AI and DeFi systems.

 - 🏙️ I am based in Kolkata, India.
-- 👨‍💻 I am a smart contract developer but also do things in other parts of the web3 stack.
+- 👨‍💻 I build across the Web3 stack — from smart contracts to backend systems and client applications.
 - ☕️ I am always open to have a chat with people curious around crypto/tech/startups!
-- 🛠️ I am currently tinkering with ideas on the intersection of AI/Crypto, and automated trading bots
+- 🛠️ Currently exploring the intersection of AI, crypto, and automated trading systems.

 ### Connect with me: